Bernd Fabritius

-Bernd Fabritius (born 14 May 1965) is a German politician of the Christian Social Union of Bavaria (CSU) who has served as a Member of the Bundestag from 2013 to 2017 and again in 2021.
+Bernd Fabritius (born 14 May 1965) is a German lawyer and politician of the Christian Social Union of Bavaria (CSU) who has served as a Member of the Bundestag from 2013 to 2017 and again in 2021.

 Early life and education

 Fabritius was born in Agnita, Sibiu County, Romania, and is a Transylvanian Saxon.
-He left communist Romania with his family in 1984; he has said his family and other Romanian Germans left Romania with a heavy heart and only due to state pressure of the then-communist regime.
-From 1985, he studied at the Bavarian University of Applied Sciences for Public Administration and Legal Affairs (FHVR).
-In 1996 he graduated in law from the Ludwig Maximilian University of Munich.
+His father was an insurance merchant and his mother was a bank clerk.
+He attended the German-language high school Samuel von Brukenthal National College in Sibiu in the early-1980s before working briefly as an assistant teacher.
+He left communist Romania with his family and settled in the Bavarian town of Waldkraiburg in 1984; he has said his family and other Romanian Germans left Romania with a heavy heart and only due to state pressure of the then-communist regime.
+From 1985 until 1988, he studied at the Bavarian University of Applied Sciences for Public Administration and Legal Affairs (de:Hochschule für den öffentlichen Dienst in Bayern; FHVR), and then studied political science at the Bavarian School of Public Policy from 1988 until 1991.
+From 1991 until 1996, he studied law at the Ludwig Maximilian University of Munich, passing his first state examination in 1994 and his second in 1996.
+Fabritius subsequently started his joint doctorate in law at the University of Tübingen in cooperation with the Romanian-German University of Sibiu (de; ro) in 2001, graduating magna cum laude in 2003.